Menditect/documentation/docs/test-case.md

 Note that it is possible that due to moving a Test Case and dependencies of Teststeps in the Test Case with Teststeps in previous Test Cases, an error will occur prohibiting the execution of the Test Configuration.

-Note that Testers can only move 'Manual' Test Cases, but cannot move 'Automatic' Test Cases.
+Note that Testers cannot move Test Cases.

 ### Edit a Test Case